AI-Hypercomputer/xpk/README.md

   --project=$PROJECT --cluster=$CLUSTER --zone=$ZONE
 ```

-You can also create a Filestore instance yourself and attach it with `xpk storage attach`:
+You can also attach an existing Filestore instance to your cluster using `xpk storage attach` command:

 ```shell
 python3 xpk.py storage attach test-fs-storage --type=gcpfilestore \